 This course provides an introduction to a variety of topics concerning international trade theory and policy.
-These topics include: a brief history of trade (dating from Plato and Aristotle up through the English mercantilist literature and on to Adam Smith?s case for free trade); absolute and comparative advantage basis for trade, the Heckscher-Ohlin theory, trade with economies of scale, tariffs, non-tariff trade barriers, political economy of non-tariff barriers, strategic trade policies, trading agreements, and developing economies? trade policies.
+These topics include: a brief history of trade; absolute and comparative advantage basis for trade, the Heckscher-Ohlin theory, trade with economies of scale, tariffs, non-tariff trade barriers, political economy of non-tariff barriers, strategic trade policies, trade agreements, role of the World Trade Organization (WTO) and developing economies? trade policies.
 Throughout the course we will emphasis current applications, policy development, as well as the institutional framework underlying the interaction between nations.